Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Not Required

-Vermont does not require separate state drone registration.
-Federal FAA registration is required for drones over 250 grams.
+Vermont does not require state-specific drone registration.
+Federal FAA registration is required for drones over 250g ($5 for 3 years).
+Drones under 250g are exempt from FAA registration but still subject to all Vermont flight rules.

 6